-The contribution of the early years provision to the well-being of children
+The contribution of the early years provision to the well-being of children are fully aware of their individual needs.

-Throughout the nursery, babies and children are extremely happy and well settled.
-They are highly confident as they engage in conversations and welcome visitors.
-Staff offer lots of positive praise and recognition for children's efforts and achievements.
-They are very attentive to the children, as they listen to their requests, willingly join in their activities and are fully aware of their individual needs.
 This supports the highly secure emotional attachments that have been formed between staff and children throughout the nursery.
-Children are polite and understand why they need to behave responsibly because staff offer careful explanations.
-They know what to expect through familiar routines and children enthusiastically learn to take turns and share equipment.
-The environment is rich in age-appropriate toys, games and resources, which are easily accessible to children to promote their learning and including access to the outdoor play area.
-The nursery staff and management have identified the outdoor environment as an area to develop further to provide even more opportunities for all children to effectively use this area all year round.
-Safety within the nursery is highly monitored.
-Children are unable to leave unattended and the secure entrance prevents people entering without the knowledge of the manager or staff.
-Regular emergency evacuation is practised with the children, ensuring they are familiar with the procedure and raising their awareness and understanding of how to stay safe.
+Children are polite, well behaved and know what to expect through familiar routines.
+They are enthusiastic learners, take turns and share equipment.
+The more settled children are caring and kind towards new starters as they offer them cuddles and ask them to join in their play.
+The environment is rich in age-appropriate toys, games and resources, which are easily accessible to children to promote their learning, including access to the outdoor play area.
+The nursery staff and management have identified the outdoor environment as an area to develop further to provide more opportunities for the older children to plant and grow a variety of vegetables.